FaiLuReH3Ro/FaiLuReH3Ro/README.md

 <h2>ℹ️ About</h2>

-I’m a Master’s student at The University of Texas at Dallas, specializing in data analysis and aspiring to become a data scientist.
-I enjoy using Python, SQL, and visualization tools to explore datasets, uncover insights, and apply statistics to real-world problems.
+I’m a Master’s student at The University of Texas at Dallas, specializing in data analysis and aspiring to become a data engineer.
+I enjoy using Python, SQL, Excel, and visualization tools to explore datasets, uncover insights, and apply statistics to real-world problems.

 <h2>👨🏻‍💻 Data Analysis/Science Projects</h2>